At McGrory Orthodontics, your smile is our passion. There are many things you can do to keep your smile in tip-top shape during treatment.

 If you’re an Invisalign patient, you have the added responsibility of caring for your aligners as well as your teeth.
 Always rinse them off before putting them back in your mouth and remember to clean them well with toothpaste and cold water at least twice a day.
 If you notice any build-up, you can soak your aligners in a retainer or denture cleaner to remove it.
 Never use hot water to clean or soak your aligners!
 In fact, you should keep them away from all heat sources to maintain their natural shape.

-Dr. McGrory is a trained expert in the field of orthodontics, so you should always take her advice when it comes to your smile!
+Dr. McGrory and Dr. McCarty are trained experts in the field of orthodontics, so you should always take her advice when it comes to your smile!
 If you’ve been given elastics to wear with your braces or aligners, continue to change them out exactly as directed.
 If you’ve recently completed treatment with us, don’t forget to wear your retainer to keep your new smile in place!